 We're also big-time excited about this season's performance spaces.
 Our first show will take over Steppenwolf's new 1700 Stage, and then we'll officially take up residence at our new space at 1802 W Berenice!

 A modern American family uses a summer barbecue as a pretext to ambush sister Barbara with an intervention.
 If you think “all families are crazy” is just a cliché, you’ve not spent time under the influence of the O'Mallerys.
 An afternoon in the park with these raucous siblings and you'll be challenging your own assumptions about family, race, and reality.
 The Chicago premiere of Barbecue by Obie and Helen Hayes Award winner Robert O’Hara will have you laughing out loud and questioning how it’s true that in America, you sometimes taze the ones you love.

-ADAPTED FROM IBSEN'S THE PILLARS OF SOCIETY BY SAMUEL ADAMSON
+ADAPTED BY SAMUEL ADAMSON